I have another super-simple bread recipe to share, and it is a winner.

 Pictured below is a slice from the most succesful loaf.
 It look pretty good post bake (not much rise, but not a massive post-bake slump, either).
 Upon cooling and slicing, multiple problems were apparent.
 Most notably, massive goo!

 You can probably make this recipe in 2 very small loaf pans (e.g., 5×3-inches), which would allow for lengthwise, horizontal slices (for sandwiches and toast).
-Yu could also make the bread an 8- or 9-inch square or round baking pan.
+Baking the bread in an 8- or 9-inch square or round baking pan is also an option.

 Considering how perfect the recipe is in muffin form, your best bet is making the recipe as is :).

 Happy baking, everyone!